amirrh6/Litegram/README.md

 # TODOs:

-- [ ] Full implementation of all types and methods
+- [ ] Full implementation of all types (classes) and methods
+- [ ] Provide built-in validations
-- [ ] Design and implement validations and helper methods
+- [ ] Concurrent (bulk) requests: Has been experimentally implemented for some methods
+- [ ] Provide helper utilities (e.g. For formatting messages using HTML or Markdown) and builtin checks (e.g. Making sure the message text's length does not exceed 4096 chars)
+- [ ] Async requests
 - [ ] Update to Bot API 8.0
 - [ ] Update to Bot API 8.1
 - [ ] Update to Bot API 8.2